 - 4 cups of vegetable broth

-- butter and grated Parmigiano, to taste
+- Vegan butter and hard cheese, to taste

 1. Wash and chop all the vegetables: if you are in a rush like me, use a food processor.

 In a large pan, heat up a good splash of olive oil and add onion, celery, and carrot.
 Brown lightly for about 10 minutes or until the onion has become transparent.